Protect endangered forests on Flores Island

 Duration of the partnership

-Flores Island, one of the Sonde Islands in Indonesia, is fragile: its exceptional biodiversity, often endemic, is threatened by the slash-and-burn method used for growing rice, which is the primary source of income of the local populations.
+Flores Island, one of the Sonde Islands in Indonesia, is fragile: its exceptional biodiversity, often endemic, is threatened by the slash-and-burn method used for breeding, which is the primary source of income of the local populations.

 Cœur de Forêt’s project aims to protect the forest of the Wolomezé Sacred Mountain and the surrounding area, via a reforestation program reintroducing Sandalwood and other endangered tree species, and by promoting the economic benefits of biodiversity.